NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 ### What works
 #### Wifi
-But we must set the country code of AC radios to US
+But we must set the country code of AC radios to US.
 #### Everything else

 ## Networking